Table of Contents

-When we see our dog in pain, it's natural for us to want to take immediate action to help them feel better.
+When we see our dog in pain, it's natural for us to want to take action.

 Dogs should never be given human medication except under the direction of a veterinarian.
 The results can be hazardous and even fatal in some cases.

 As Aspirin is so readily available, people often ask the question: can I give my dog Aspirin?

 In some cases, vet's may prescribe Aspirin for dogs suffering from a variety of conditions, including osteoarthritis and musculoskeletal inflammation.

 Aspirin has anti-inflammatory properties, which can help reduce the pain and swelling from many ailments.

 The Food and Drug Administration (FDA) hasn't approved Aspirin for use; therefore, there is no definitive research to determine the proper dosage of Aspirin for dogs.

 Overdoses of Aspirin can be fatal, so you should always talk to your vet and confirm the dosage before giving it to your dog.

 As a general guideline, you can use the following table to determine the recommended dosage.